Skip to Content

 # Update to the latest version

-learnhouse update
+npx learnhouse update

 # Update to a specific version

-learnhouse update --version 1.4.2
+npx learnhouse update --to 1.4.2

 FlagDescription

---version <tag>Pull a specific image tag from ghcr.io/learnhouse/app.
+-v, --to <version>Pull a specific image tag (e.g. 1.4.2, v1.4.2).
 Defaults to latest.

---migrateRun database migrations without prompting.
+--migrateRun database migrations without prompting

---no-migrateSkip database migrations without prompting.
+--no-migrateSkip database migrations without prompting

-# 2. Run the update
+# 2. Run the update (backup is created automatically)

-learnhouse update
+npx learnhouse update

 # 3. Verify all services are healthy

-learnhouse doctor
+npx learnhouse doctor

 # 4. Check logs for any errors